Where To Stay in Spain in 2019/2020- Travel Blogger’s Favourites

 I suggest staying in Corralejo, as it offers a lot of shops, restaurants, and bars that you can enjoy in the evening.
-I love boutique hotels, so my recommendation of a hotel is Katis Villas Boutique – an ultimate place for relax!
+I love boutique hotels, so my recommendation for a hotel is KATIS Villas Boutique Fuerteventura ****, the ultimate place to relax!

 With over 300 days of sunshine, the paradise island of Fuerteventura, the second largest of Spain’s Las Islas Canarias, is the perfect year-round destination due to its ambient climate.

 Its incredible beaches are regarded as some of the best in the world!
 From the vast expanse of the sand dunes of Corralejo to the secluded lagoons of El Cotillo and the breathtaking Cofete in the south, the island offers a beach to suit everyone!

 Known as the Hawaii of Europe, the turquoise ocean and lunar landscape create an amazing Nature’s playground for anyone looking to explore island-life in a more active way!
 From surfing and SUP to hiking and cycling, this is an island to enjoy outdoors!

 In the north of the island, the former fishing village of Corralejo is a now bustling resort that has managed to retain its original charm.
 The beachside Avanti was Corralejo’s first hotel, built in 1963 and since refurbished into adult-only boutique accommodation featuring a roof terrace with stunning sea views and a hot tub.